-Regional Racing and Daily Life
+Racing by Local Governments and Daily Life

-Regional racing is about more than just promoting horse improvement and breeding and supporting other areas of the livestock industry through races and their sales.
+Racing by Local Governments is about more than just promoting horse improvement and breeding and supporting other areas of the livestock industry through races and their sales.
 It also contributes to local finances by generating revenue for local governments.